stanmaz/BBOalert/README.md

 - Opponent’s vulnerability option tags added : @N and @V
 - Saving BBOalert data with the BBO convention card
 - User scripts supported in the shortcut text

+## Version 3.6.1

+Bug fix :

+The new algorithm for option management requires a small modification of the data file.
+Without entering in technical details, I recommend to replace spaces by underscores in the option names containing @ tags.
+Example :

+Option,Opening @n
+Option,Opening @v

+Should be :

+Option,Opening_@n
+Option,Opening_@v

+The BSS file converter has been modified and produces underscores in option names.